unosec/project/DesigningforSSE_Assignment4.md

 -
 The team met via discord on Tuesday 10/8 at 5:30pm.
 The team also used Discord throughout the week to discuss items.

 During our weekly meeting with Dr. Gandhi we clarified that an external database not part of the codebase/project should be listed as an External Interactor.
+He also clarified that detailed threat/mitigation analysis was not needed on the Level 0 diagram.

 Josh developed the initial Level 1 diagram and shared it with the team via Discord.
 Jim added in additional details to the diagram.
 Each team member documented mitigation strategies relevant to their scenarios or application familiarity.